starkch/nodal/new_docs/docs/tutorial.md

 })();
 ```

-Then we also have `login()`, `verify()` and `logout()` methods which you can look at in more depth as necessary.
+Then we also have `login()`, `verify()` and `logout()` which manage the creation, verification and destruction of our token.
+We won't dissect these implementations in depth.
+Instead, use them as reference for the patterns you might following in structuring your own specific `model` methods.

 Nodal generators produce functioning code.
 Lets see if we can get our access tokens up and running.

 Remember that every time we generate a new model, Nodal generates new migration.
 To create the table corresponding to the generated model, we need to migrate!